isomerpages/moe-standrewssec/_general-information/2023 Sec One Admissions.md

 **Reporting venue:**

-*   Sec 1s:&nbsp;
+*   Sec 1s:

     All students are to report to their Form Teachers by 7.50am at the Hall
-*   Sec 2s to 5s:&nbsp;Students are to report to their Form Teachers at 7.50am at the Court Yard
+*   Sec 2s to 5 Students are to report to their Form Teachers at 7.50am at the Court Yard

 **Attire:**